 Chapter 9 – Hancock’s half hour

 I had now absorbed that running a family hotel wasn’t just about friendly service and clean rooms, it mostly concerned efficient logistics and reliable suppliers.
-Toilet rolls for example.
+Toilet rolls, for example.
 Although they are an inexpensive readily available commodity, running out of stock can easily happen with dire consequences.
 Whereas if all the whiskey had been drunk there was always an alternative.
-It was my mother’s responsibility to monitor the stock levels of everything except the bar which fell to me.
+It was my mother’s responsibility to monitor the stock levels of everything except the bar, which fell to me.
 She left her list on the lobby desk before heading home each evening and I phoned them through to our regular suppliers the next morning as soon as the phone was unlocked.
 Without this daily task, our hotel would soon grind to a halt.
 So, there I was as usual, sitting at the reception desk in the lobby filling out paperwork for the orders when the phone rang.

 “Fontainebleau,” I said.